DeShrike/crosshatcher/README.md

 ## Credits

-Loosely based on Python project 'crosshatcher' by Stephen M. Cameron
+Based on Python project 'crosshatcher' by Stephen M. Cameron